First Congregational Church

 the church.
 The nature of the business to be acted upon shall be stated in the

 call for all meetings.

 A quorum for congregational meetings shall consist of 15 percent (15%) of

 the resident members for the conduct of business, and fifty per cent (50%) of

 the membership shall constitute a quorum for the Church Council and Boards.

 The professional staff, the moderator, the clerk, the treasurer(s), the

-the moderator shall present a written report at the January meeting.
+shall present a written report at the January meeting.
 Special

 reports may be requested for called meetings of the congregation.
 After having

 been received, these reports shall be entered by the clerk into the permanent